ChicoState/djsongmatch-ux/phaseIII/README.md

 in this introductory frame, users would have less confusion over which element of the user interface they should interact with first.

+Four participants did not interact with the sliders in Task 1.
+Some participants commented that the sliders felt like a distraction and that they should be removed from the main page and stored in the Advanced Filters menu.

+Only two participants ever used the Advanced Filters menu.
+Other participants either only interacted with the three sliders on the main page or never interacted with sliders.

+None of the participants ever changed the input song.
+When participants wanted contrast, they only adjusted the sliders.

+Two participants identified that they expected the Export button to be closer to the tables because the data they expect to export is related to the table data.

 ## Caveats

 The limited diversity of audience members restricted the depth of our